SpencerPinegar/Ad-Board-Scraper-Analyzer/README.rst

     Once the car object is built the program analyzes each car object to determine it's value and the risk.
 The following metrics are used to evaluate each car:
     - The VIN is checked against Carfax to estimate the cars individual value based on known condition
     - The car is run through Kelly Blue Book to determine it's value based on local comparables with similar mileage
     - The car is run through the Consumer Reports database to check if the model year had a disproportional amount of  defects
     - The life expectancy of the car is scaled based on the percentage of cars of that model that drove more than 200K miles on the road.
     - The seller of the car is tracked based on phone number so purchases from unlicensed resellers can be avoided
     - The Manufacturer of each car is evaluated based on reviews from Consumer Reports
     - The Popularity of the car is ranked based on reviews from Consumer Reports.

     Based on these metrics a value difference, ROI, and risk can be evaluated for each vehicle.
 If a car meets a buyers specific ROI, value difference, and risk they will be notified via email.
-Here is an example of a notification.
+Here is an example notification.

          -----------------------------------   Example Notification   ---------------------------------------------